harrycresswell/harry/content/writing/annual-review-2022.md

 ### Sticking with habits

 **Exercise** has ebbed and flowed this year.
 I was out of the habit of meditating for the first part of the year, but picked it up again when I got sick.
 Running was the exact opposite.
-Yoga I’ve been a bit more consistent with, I usually attribute this to it being fairly low intensity and easy roll out a mat.
+Yoga I’ve been a bit more consistent with, I usually attribute this to it being fairly low intensity and easy to roll out a mat.

 **Writing** is another one I struggled with.
 I was writing consistently and wrote a fair amount, up until I got sick at the beginning of June.
 Then I lost motivation and I’ve struggled to find it again, until the last few weeks that is.
 I guess my energy was elsewhere – focusing on my health, travel and generally taking a break from it all.